*Photos and recipe updated 9/11/2022

-These pumpkin cookies are crispy around the edges, but soft and chewy (not cakey!) in the middle.
+These are the BEST pumpkin cookies!
+They are crispy around the edges, but soft and chewy (not cakey!) in the middle.
 Most pumpkin cookies are super soft, but these babies are CHEWY.
-They’re pumpkin, but it doesn’t slap you in the face.
-Then they’re loaded with warm fall spices, caramel bits, chocolate, and toffee.
+They’re pumpkin, but not overwhelmingly pumpkin.
+Then they’re loaded with warm fall spices, caramel bits, chocolate, toffee, and pretzels.
 The texture is EVERYTHING.
 I know you’re gonna love ’em.

 How to Make Kitchen Sink Pumpkin Cookies